aramhayr/probability-calculations/README.md

 ## Getting Started

 ### -	Build
-Clone the repository: git clone https://github.com/|-user-name-|/probability-calculations.git and navigate to the project directory – the code is in src/ folder.
+This project depends on https://github.com/aramhayr/CommonUtils library.
+You need to build it first.
+Then clone the repository: git clone https://github.com/|-user-name-|/probability-calculations.git and navigate to the project directory – the code is in src/ folder.
 To build the project run:
 - mvn clean install

 The Javadocs documentation is in target/site/ folder.
 To view Javadocs click target/site/apidocs/index.html.
 To build the Javadoc run: